The Anatomy of a Heroin Relapse

 I have now weaned down to almost nothing and fully intend to stop when the time is right, probably within the next eight to nine months.
 I’m glad to have Suboxone vs. methadone for two reasons.

-The first is access: With Suboxone, you are more likely to be allowed to pick up a 30 day supply—even a 60 day supply—at a time and manage your own medication.
+The first is access: With Suboxone you are more likely to be allowed to pick up 30, even 60 days’ supply at a time and manage your own medication.
 This is a huge factor.
 Back in the bad old days of the late 90s on methadone, it was routine to have to show up at the pharmacy every morning to take your dose in front of the pharmacist.
 Supposedly intended to stop diversion, this rule seemed to be a thinly-veiled punishment, a way of ensuring that you began each and every day by being reminded of your lowly status on society’s ladder.
 It still gives me the shivers: first thing in the morning, dragging my aching bones to the local pharmacy, people gawking as I glugged my methadone with shaking hands, mothers pulling their children closer, as though my addict-genes might infect them.
-Hell, I’m surprised they didn’t make us all wear a linctus-green star and be done with it.
+Hell, I’m surprised they didn’t make us all wear a linctus-green star and have done with it.

 The second benefit is how Suboxone acts as an opioid-blocker.
 The honest truth is that as soon as I started treatment, I didn’t have an urge to use.
 After all, the relapse had hardly been fun, and once my cravings were satisfied, I had no remaining emotional attachment to the junkie lifestyle.
 Even so, it is a good feeling to know that if something were to happen, some weird quirk of fate like walking into a bathroom and finding a dropped bundle of smack—unlikely, I know, but bear with me—then at least with Suboxone, that rapidly starving monkey couldn’t convince me to toss him a peanut.